-However, by starting from scratch we it was also necessary to ensure that there was minimal disruption in the service provided to existing subscribers.
-If moving to a new platform, we needed to ensure that all subscribers were migrated effectively and could login to the new site without any issues following the relaunch.
+However, by starting from scratch it was also necessary to ensure that there was a minimal disruption in the service provided to existing subscribers.
+If moving to a new platform, we needed to ensure that all subscribers were migrated effectively and could log in to the new site without any issues following the relaunch.

 As well as allowing us to solve the fundamental issues, beginning the site afresh also presented the opportunity to introduce a new user experience complete with enhancements designed and built with the subscribers’ frustrations in mind.

 The site delivered for PrimeResi is a completely unique subscriber experience.
 A bespoke interface provides an extensive set of features for users including saved articles, most read posts, ajax content-loading and even a custom members dashboard that collates preferred content from across the site.